-In 2004, Heifer celebrated its 50th year of working in the Philippines and embarked on a “New Beginning” when organizational and programmatic innovations were put in place to emphasize impact, accountability and transparency.
+In 2004, Heifer celebrated its 50th year of working in the Philippines and embarked on a new beginning when organizational and program innovations were put in place to emphasize impact, accountability and transparency.
 Today, Heifer Philippines works for the values-based holistic community development of poor families and communities across the Philippines.
 To date, the country program has assisted a total of 9,320 families across the Philippines.

 Key Services Heifer Provides:

-Sustainable agricultural production: Livestock care and management training
+Sustainable agricultural production: Livestock care and management training, organic farming and composting

-Market development: Marketing and enterprise development training; Financial Management
+Market development: Marketing and enterprise development training and Financial Management

-Technology: Sloping Agricultural Land Technology (SALT) farming; Swine feed formulation training; Techno-Demo farms to facilitate technology transfer, organic farming, vermi-composting, community managed disaster risk reduction (CMDRR)
+Technology: Sloping Agricultural Land Technology (SALT) farming; swine feed formulation training and Techno-Demo farms to facilitate technology transfer, organic farming, vermi-composting, community managed disaster risk reduction (CMDRR)

-Nutrition: Promote food sovereignty; Promote food security with kitchen garden
+Nutrition: Promote food sovereignty; promote food security with kitchen garden

 See where Heifer is working around the world to end hunger.

 This episode was a life-changer.
 It totally shifted my paradigm to what Sharing and Caring is all about.
 Where before I lived without caring whether I made a difference in other people’s lives, that day I vowed with great resolve to share whatever I can with the needy.
 I will sincerely give, and more.